 Ola beams with pride as she recounts her latest achievements:

 “With the steady income, I can provide for my family and I enrolled my son back in school,” she says.
 “I am even able to give the little ones some pocket money,” she smiles.

 The benefits of this program are evident — not just for the students.

 Their families now can spend less of their income on food, knowing that their children will receive a daily meal that is not only nutritious but also safe, thanks to the U.N.
 World Food Programme ‘s work to ensure it is prepared according to strict hygiene standards and procedures.

 Before the U.N.
 World Food Programme’s school feeding project started, local farmers only sold 220 pounds of produce on any given day.
 Now, they supply traders with 880 pounds of food every day to cover the requirements of the project.
-This four-fold increase has invigorated the local market, injecting $1.3 million into the city’s economy, and creating employment opportunities.
+This four-fold increase has invigorated the local market, injected $1.3 million into the city’s economy, and created employment opportunities.